 - The Opportunity Council maintains a community resource list for services and organizations providing assistance during the COVID-19 response period.

-- Information and resources to help families with childcare, find assistance for children with special needs, and connect with school resources.
+- Visit our Childcare and Schools page for information and resources to help families with childcare, find assistance for children with special needs, and connect with school districts and school resources.

 - The Environmental Protection Agency lists cleaning products effective against novel coronavirus with information on required contact time.

 - The Centers for Disease Control and Prevention provides recommendations on cleaning and disinfecting households with suspected or confirmed COVID-19 and tips on how to protect yourself and others from the virus.

 - Unfortunately, scammers are attempting to take advantage of individuals and families with tactics that use COVID-19 to swindle people out of money and other assets.
 Read our tips to avoid Coronavirus scams.

 - Visit the Whatcom County Health Department Masks and Face Covering page for information on the importance of face coverings, state face covering directives, where to get a face covering if you can’t buy one, resources for the deaf and hard of hearing, enforcement and more.